publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch32A/schI/m__us_usc_t43_s1571.md

     (k) __Transfer of funds__

-        To the extent desirable to carry out subsections (f)(1) and (h) of this section, the Secretary may transfer funds to the Secretary of Agriculture as may be required for technical assistance to farmers, conduct of research and demonstrations, and such related investigations as are required to achieve higher on-farm irrigation efficiencies.
+        To the extent desirable to carry out subsections (f)(1) and (h), the Secretary may transfer funds to the Secretary of Agriculture as may be required for technical assistance to farmers, conduct of research and demonstrations, and such related investigations as are required to achieve higher on-farm irrigation efficiencies.

     (l) __Nonreimbursable costs__

-        All cost associated with the desalting complex shall be nonreimbursable except as provided in subsections (f) and (h) of this section.
+        All cost associated with the desalting complex shall be nonreimbursable except as provided in subsections (f) and (h).

 ([Pub.
 L. 93–320, title I, § 101][/us/pl/93/320/s101], June 24, 1974, [88 Stat.
 266][/us/stat/88/266]; [Pub.
 L. 96–336][/us/pl/96/336], §§ 1, 2, Sept.
 4, 1980, [94 Stat.
 1063][/us/stat/94/1063].)